Please help me welcome fellow author Anise Eden! Let’s find out a little bit about her and then move right in to the Q&A.

 Anise: In terms of novel writing, I learned by doing, then revising endlessly based on feedback from (very generous) friends and family members.
 My intensive writing education began while working with my agent, and later with editors in preparation for publication.
 Collaborating with editors is so exciting for me, and one of my favorite parts of the writing process.

 Betty: What do you wish you knew before you started writing/publishing?

 Anise: I wish I had understood how drastically the publishing landscape has changed since about 2014-15.
 That was the year I sold my book, so my expectations were somewhat outdated, based as they were on the experiences of writers who had published prior to this new era in the industry.

 Betty: What other authors inspired you (either directly or through their writing) to try your hand at writing?

 Anise: Before I started writing my debut novel, I read the first two books in the Spiritwalker Trilogy by Kate Elliott.
 Her soaring, lyrical prose and the sheer ambition and originality of her stories were an inspiration, and I was on the edge of my seat, waiting for the third book to come out (it was worth the wait!).
 Reading her books and being encouraged by her intrepid heroine gave me courage to try something new.

 Betty: What inspired you to write the book you’re sharing with us today?

-Visit www.bettybolte.com for a complete list of my books and appearances.
+Visit www.bettybolte.com for more on my books and upcoming events.